Company logo

 Increased mortality risk: Seizures can increase risk due to injury or other complications.

-Can seizures after brain surgery recur?
+Can seizures after brain surgery become chronic?

 Don't let seizures and their risks hold you back from undergoing brain surgery - learn how to take control of seizures with preventive measures.